rn-lazuka/mono-turbo-repo-example/README.md

 This Turborepo includes the following packages/apps:

 - `tracker`: a React app with yield tracker table, filters and calculator
+- `yield-up`: main React application with other functionality
-- `@yup/ui`: a ui package with main theme and base components
+- `@yup/ui`: an ui package with main theme and base components

 ### Build